CankayaUniversity/ceng-407-408-2020-2021-Integrating-Digital-Queue-Line-Order-Screens-Into-Phone-Application-Express-/README.md

-# Express_Demo_Updated
-Express Android Demo Version 1.0
+# Express Prototype VP 1.0

-This is a demo version 1.0 for Android Systems.
+This is a prototype version 1.0 for Android Systems.

 - Login Page,
 - Register Page,